sngular/scs-multiapi-plugin/README.md

 Messages as you can find [here](<https://github.com/asyncapi/bindings/blob/master/kafka/README.md>).

-When a binding is specified in a message we will generate a generic class named as MessageWrapper which will contain the payload and the key used in to build a Message.
+When a binding is specified in a message, we will generate a generic class named as MessageWrapper which will contain the payload and the key used in to build a Message.
-You will find such class by each api package you define.
+You will find such a class by each api package you define.

 ##### Mapper